How to Start a Mom Blog in 2021

 Starting a mom blog was one of the best business decisions I ever made for myself and my family.

 It’s allowed me the flexibility to be a work at home mom, express myself creatively, and earn income doing something I love.

 I’ve lost count of the number of conversations I’ve had with moms who want to start blogging but have no idea how to actually get their blog up and running.

 I realized that even though I’ve had this conversation many times with so many moms, I have never written about it in much detail on my blog.

-If starting your blog in 2020 is a priority, I want to help.
+If starting a blog in 2021 is a priority, I want to help.
 This post is a comprehensive guide on how to start a mom blog including the platforms that have worked well for me and strategies on building a successful blog.